wizeline/wfc/README.md

 }
 ```

-For more details about Wizeline Flow, see the [language reference][lang-fef]
+For more details about Wizeline Flow, see the [language reference][lang-ref]

 [wfc-zip]: docs/img/wfc-zip-package.png
 [lang-ref]: docs/language.md